RilDev/saved-together-ui/README.md

 ## Todo

+- [x] add favicon
+- [ ] dispatch content fetch from API to context to prevent new fetches when navigating back to the same route twice
 - [ ] create archive sidebar
 - [ ] add loader component
-- [ ] dispatch content fetch from API to context to prevent new fetches when navigating back to the same route twice
 - [ ] boost SEO
 - [ ] split main js and style of all components
 - [ ] improve the scrollToTop effect (remove the smooth sliding)